 Below, we’ve collected the kind of first-glance information on Hamlet you’ll need to get your bearings, including the setting, characters and some of the useful given circumstances that will help you get a sense of the play’s world.

 Denmark.
 More specifically, a castle—home to Denmark’s royal family—named Elsinore.
 “Elsinore” is an anglicisation of the Danish town name Helsingør, where the real castle Kronborg is situated—and still stands today.
 While much of the action takes place within the walls and grounds of the castle, an important distinction occurs in Act V, when Hamlet and Horatio visit the site where gravediggers are preparing to bury Ophelia.

 It’s important to remember, when reading Hamlet, that the kingdom in this play is not some distant, remote locale.
 Cutthroat geo-politics of the time play heavily into the story: Norway is on the proverbial doorstep threatening invasion, and Hamlet is sent to England by his uncle/father, where student friends of his reside.
 The complexity of the play’s world give Hamlet a very modern feel, which contrasts with a play like Macbeth that seems more caught up in internal, civil power struggles than the concerns of a modern world.

-Claudius – Hamlet’s uncle and now King of Denmark
+Claudius: Hamlet’s uncle (and father-in-law) and new King of Denmark

 Ghost of Hamlet’s Father